Frequently Asked Questions

 1. General Health and Safety

-The Camp drinking water system is operated and monitored in accordance with Ontario Regulation 170/03.
+- The Camp drinking water system is operated and monitored in accordance with Ontario Regulation 170/03.
 Annual Reports on the water system are prepared in accordance with Regulation 170/03, and are available at the Camp office or upon request.
-Here is a link to the most recent report.
+Here is a link to the Water Binder and to the most recent report.

 Camper Health and Safety